hyperledger-labs/cc-tools-doc/docs/Assets.md

             secret.go   # definitions of secret (private data) assetTypeList.go    # list of assets instantiated

-Além dos arquivos de cada asset, deve-se cadastrar os assets que podem ser utilizadas pela biblioteca **Goledger CC-Tools** no arquivo **assetTypeList.go**
+Besides the files of each asset, you must register the assets that can be used by the **Goledger CC-Tools** library in the **assetTypeList.go** file

-A definição do asset **Person** é a seguinte:
+The definition of the **Person** asset is as follows:

     var Person = assets.AssetType{
     	Tag:         "person",